What is Auditory Integration Training (AIT)?

 Who is Auditory Integration Training (AIT) for?

-Auditory Integration Training (AIT) is sometimes used for autistic children, aged three years or older, who have additional sensory problems like painful or hypersensitive hearing.
+Auditory Integration Training (AIT) is sometimes used for autistic children aged 3 years or older who have additional sensory problems like painful or hypersensitive hearing.

-It isn’t suitable for children under three years, or children with an ear wax problem, inner ear damage, ear infections or hearing loss.
+It isn’t suitable for children under 3 years or children with ear wax problems, inner ear damage, ear infections or hearing loss.

 What is Auditory Integration Training (AIT) used for?